 The Prince Albert Sapphire Brooch is among the wealthiest pieces in Queen Elizabeth's Collection.
 It was originally given to her by the Queen Mother; and the Queen Mother received it from Queen Victoria.

 Queen Victoria’s Wedding Brooch ~ 1840 ~ Sapphire, diamonds and gold The day before her wedding, Queen Victoria recorded the gift from ‘dearest Albert’ of ‘a splendid brooch, a large sapphire set round with diamonds.

 royals-and-quotes: British Royal Jewels - Queen Victoria’s Emerald and Diamond Tiara Designed by Prince Albert (Queen Victoria’s husband) in the Gothic Revival style.
 It was made of emeralds and diamonds set in gold by Joseph Kitching in 1845 at cost of

 Star of the Order of the Garter.
 The Queen presented Prince Albert with a spectacular set of Garter insignia on 8 February, two days before their wedding.
 The star was probably first made for George IV

 Queen Victoria’s Sapphire and Diamond Crown – Now is a part of the collection of the Lascelles family.
 It was one of four tiaras that Prince Albert had created for Queen Victoria.
 In 1922 George V gave the coronet to Princess Mary as a wedding gift.
-The tiara has been seen being worn by members of the Earl of Harewood.